 Some types of products and services belong in several industries.
 For instance, skateboards will be marketed as sports gear and also sometimes as toys.

 You want to keep your niche in mind, especially when you’re searching through influencers.
 You won’t gain much traction if there’s a mismatch between your influencer’s market space and your own.

 For instance: Your skateboard is reviewed on a blog about toys.
 But most of the other reviews on the site are about toys such as board games and books.
 A great review is nice, but it’s not a target audience who is expecting (or necessarily wants) active toys like a skateboard.

 If you’re having a hard time figuring out your niche, look to your competitors.
 You’re in their same market space for sure.
 Ideally, you can also identify a few underserved markets your competitors are missing.

 If you sell hand-crafted artisan chairs, you’ll market them differently than a big stack of foldable ones.

 Now we’re going to zoom in on a target market.
-Some of this is just common sense.
+Some of this just common sense.
 You’ll know your product better than anyone.